 Or, depending on your career goals, you can combine an extended minor in Graphic design with another extended minor in one of five fine arts disciplines, including Art History and Visual Studies, Creative Writing, Media and Communication Studies, Theatre, and Visual Arts.
-The extended minor also offers optional streams in Dynamic Media, Interactive Design, Communication Design, or Visual Identity to help you achieve a preferred area of expertise.
+Optional streams in Dynamic Media, Interactive Design, Communication Design, or Visual Identity help you achieve a preferred area of expertise.

 Mentored by dedicated faculty who are active in the field, you tackle real-world projects and issues using industry-standard digital tools in UFV's networked studios and labs.
-You have many opportunities to engage with the creative industry through special events, guest lectures, study tours, field trips, workshops, practica, and mentorship opportunities.
+You have many opportunities to engage with the creative industry through special events, guest lectures, study tours, field trips, workshops, practicum, and mentorship opportunities.
 You also engage with the larger creative community at department events such as exhibitions, an annual portfolio show, open houses, and industry nights.

 When you graduate, you are ready to launch a career in the creative industry or pursue a master's degree in the arts or a complementary discipline.

-With the emergence of digital and social media platforms, the need for skilled visual strategists is higher than ever.
-Every brand needs a designer to enhance the visual impact of its communications in order to engage, motivate, inform and inspire action.
+The emergence of digital platforms has increased the demand for skilled visual strategists.
+Every brand needs a designer to boost the visual impact of its communications in order to engage, motivate, inform and inspire action.

 With the decline of print, the demand for designed experiences that span all media is increasing.
 More and more businesses and organizations are hiring designers for in-house positions to manage their brands.
 Exponential growth in the digital media sector is creating openings for web designers, user experience or user interface designers, and other visual influencers.

 Mastering skills such as photography, motion graphics, interactive design, marketing, copywriting, and public speaking can open additional job prospects.
 With experience and more education, designers may progress to leadership positions such as senior designer, art director, or creative director.